When buying appliances, people often focus on two days of the year: Thanksgiving and Christmas.

 Instead, a trend we’re seeing is assembling a team of appliances that can work alone during normal operations but also can multitask for occasional holidays and parties.

 So instead of a giant range, combine a double oven range and convection microwave.

 The smaller upper oven of the range can be used for one-dish meals.
 Come Christmas, you can bake a dessert up top while a roasts monopolizes the lower oven.
 The convection microwave can bake a casserole.
-My mom did this successfully for years with her Jenn-Air convection microwave (after she finally got rid of the old range she kept in the laundry room, only to be used during the holidays).

 A convection microwave also works overtime when paired with a single oven, perfect for those who won’t make enough use of a double oven.